 Surfaces--Cleaned on complaint.
 Repaired or replaced when budget will permit.

 Repairs -- Done when safety or function impaired.
 Should have same year service on poor appearance.
+All areas should be cautioned off for public safety.

-Inspection -- Once per day when staff is available.
+Inspection – Once per month

-Floral planting - None introduced except at special locations such as interpretive buildings, headquarters, etc. Once per week service on these designs.
-Flowering trees and shrubs, wildflowers, present but demand no regular maintenance.
+Annual planting - None, may have wildflowers, perennials, flowering trees or shrubs in place.

-Rest rooms-- Frequency geared to visitor level.
-Once a day is the common routine but for some locations and reasons frequency may be more often.
+Rest rooms-- When present, five times per week.
+Restroom maintenance may be completed by a contractor or City staff.

 Special features--Repaired whenever safety or function are a concern.
 Appearance corrected in the current budget year.

-Mode VI
+Level 6

 Minimum maintenance level--low visitation natural area or large urban parks that are undeveloped.